 If you love to sew doll clothes as much as I do, you probably have quite a stash of leftover bits and pieces of fabrics.
 Here's the perfect way to use them up (of course, you can also use new fabrics)!

-The Patchwork Petals Wrap Skirt has THREE HEM VARIATIONS and can be put together in a variety of ways:
+The Patchwork Petals Wrap Skirt, by Flossie Potter, has THREE HEM VARIATIONS and can be put together in a variety of ways:

 This pdf sewing pattern shows you how to create your own Patchwork Petals Wrap Skirt with step-by-step instructions, full-color assembly photographs, and full-size pattern pieces.
 There are also Printable Summary Instructions (to save on printer ink!).

 Recommended Fabrics: light-weight fabrics such as cotton (not suitable for knits)Supplies Needed:

 Skill Level: Easy Plus

 What You Get: One 25 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides full color step-by-step illustrated instructions and full size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.Download, Print, Sew!